Poorvak/twitter_clone/README.md

-# twitter_clone
+# Twitter Clone
-##This project uses Python+Flask for backend and Redis as the primary database
+####This project uses Python+Flask for backend and Redis as the primary database
-##The complete project is deployed on Google App Engine and is strictly following google development norms.
+####The complete project is deployed on Google App Engine and is strictly following google development norms.

 ### Steps for Usage
 #### 1. Run install_requirements.py by the python on the system